This Is What “Never Settle for Mediocrity” Gets Wrong

 The issue isn’t ambition itself.

-The issue is what happens when ambition gets disconnected from emotional well-being — when growth is treated as the only thing that matters, regardless of how it affects your sense of peace, balance, or self-worth.
+The issue is what happens when ambition becomes disconnected from emotional well-being—when growth is treated as the only thing that matters, regardless of how it affects your sense of peace, balance, or self-worth.

-A Better Alternative: Grow Without Rejecting Your Present Life
+A Better Alternative: Grow Without Rejecting Where You Are

 The healthiest mindset isn’t: